keboola/connection-docs/management/project/tokens/index.md

 - Tokens **cannot** be used to create other tokens (only a master token can be used to create new tokens).

 You should never share the same token in multiple applications.
-The number of tokens is not limited in any way, neither are any charges associated with them.
+The number of tokens is not limited in any way, and there are no charges associated with them.
 Therefore, every time you need to provide someone with a Keboola Connection token, create a new one.

 ## Token Events